wp-plugins/radio-station/docs/Options.md

 ### Single Templates

 #### Show Template
 Default: page.php.
+Key: show_template
-Which template to use for displaying Show content.
+Which template to use for displaying Show and Override content.

 #### Combines Show Template Method
 Default: Off.
+Key: show_template_combined
-Advanced usage.
+For advanced usage.
 Use both a custom template AND content filtering for a Show.
 (Not compatible with Legacy templates.)

 #### Playlist Template
 Default: page.php.
+Key: playlist_template
 Which template to use for displaying Playlist content.

 #### Combined Playlist Template Method
 Default: Off.
+Key: playlist_template_combined
-Advanced usage.
+For advanced usage.
 Use both a custom template AND content filtering for a Playlist.
 (Not compatible with Legacy templates.)

+## Widgets

+#### AJAX Loading
+Default: On.
+Key: ajax_widgets
+Whether to load Widget contents via AJAX by default.
+This prevents stale cached displays of Current/Upcoming Shows etc. Note this can be changed on a per widget basis.

+#### [Pro] Dynamic Reloading
+Default: On.
+Key: dynamic_reload
+Whether to reload Widgets automatically on change of Current Show.
+Can also be set on a per widget basis.

 ## Roles

 Since 2.3.0, a new Show Editor role has been added with Publish and Edit capabilities for all Radio Station Post Types.
-You can assign this Role to any user to give them full Station Schedule updating permissions.
+You can assign this Role to any user to give them full Station Schedule updating permissions without giving them a WordPress administrator role.
 See [Roles](./Roles.md#show-editor-role] for more info.

 ### Permissions

 #### Add to Author Role Capabilities
 Default: On.
+Key: add_author_capabilities
-Allow users with WordPress Author role to publish and edit their own Shows and Playlists.
+Allow users with the WordPress Author role to publish and edit their own Shows and Playlists.

 #### Add to Editor Role Capabilities
 Default: On.
+Key: add_editor_capabilities
-Allow users with WordPress Editor role to edit all Radio Station post types.
+Allow users with the WordPress Editor role to edit all Radio Station post types.

 ### Role Editing

 #### [Pro] Role Editor Interface
 Allows you to assign any of the Radio Station plugin Roles directly to any user.

-## Setting Value Filters

-For custom flexibility, all Plugin Settings can also be filtered via their respective option key.
-Use `add_filter` to add a filter to `radio_station_{settings_key}`, then check your desired conditions to modify the value before returning it. eg:
+For more information see [Roles Documentation](./Roles.md#role-editing)